ZigeW/data_management_LLM/README.md

-# Training Data Management for LLM
+# Data Management for LLM

 A curated list of training data management for large language model resources.